 Our provision map is shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school.

-The Broadland cluster of schools also receive funding from the Local Authority which is distributed as ‘top up’ funding for learners who require support that exceeds that available to the school.
-The Broadland Cluster funding for 2016-17 is £131,730.
+The Broadland cluster of schools is no longer in receipt of any funding from the Local Authority which is distributed as ‘top up’ funding for learners who require support that exceeds that available to the school.
+In order to top up funding application through the virtual schools platform is required.

 The Broadland Cluster of schools are committed to working together to improve learning for all, and we are able to share resources, training and moderate provision for learners with SEND.
 If you would like any further information on SEND in the Broadland Cluster please contact our co-ordinator: Tracy Roofe.